 # )

-# mykable(round(coef_check, 3), cap = "check that data from R and imported to python return same OLS fit")
+# mykable(round(coef_check, 3), cap = "check that data from R and imported to python return same OLS fit")# merge into tuples

 def merge(list1, list2):